-The average pay for GPs working in the Practice of Chelsfield Surgery in the last financial year 2017/2018 was £88,708 before Tax and National Insurance.
-This is for 2 full time GPs and 2 part time GPs who worked in the practice for more than 6 months.
+The average pay for GPs working in the practice of Chelsfield Surgery in the last financial year (year ending 31/03/2019) was £85,667 before Tax and National Insurance.

 The Accessible Information Standard aims to ensure that people who have a disability, impairment or sensory loss are provided with information that they can easily read or understand with support so they can communicate effectively with services.
 Examples of the types of support that might be required include large print, braille or using a British Sign Language (BSL) interpreter.